yusdacra/website/content/info/about.md

 embedded, operating systems and game development, although I'm open to anything else as well.
-I also work with C++ (mostly for Arduino), GDScript (for Godot Engine), Kotlin (for my application's native Android needs that Flutter can't satisfy).
+I also work with C++ (mostly for Arduino), GDScript (for Godot Engine), Kotlin (for my application's native Android needs that Flutter can't satisfy, mostly services stuff).
 I have worked with C# and Unity for about 5 years.

 + I mainly use a NixOS system, you can find all my configurations here:
   - [My personal configuration files.](https://gitlab.com/yusdacra/nixos-config)
   - [Repo where I keep reusable configuration and packages.](https://gitlab.com/yusdacra/nix-exprs)

-I also use Fedora from time to time.